SharathPROG/Matplotlib/README.md

 Let's try some basic coding with Pandas Dataframe.

-First, you need to the relevant packages.
+First, you need to import the relevant packages.
 Import NumPy and load pandas with this code:

 ```
 import numpy as np
 import pandas as pd
 ```

 Next, we will create a dataframe object from a dictionary.
-To create a dataframe, use Python dictionary of lists, the dictionary keys will be used as column headers and the values in each list as columns.
+To create a dataframe, create a dictionary, where the dictionary keys will be used as column headers and the values in each list as columns.

 ```
 data = {'New England States': ['ME', 'VT', 'NH', 'MA', 'CT', 'RI'], 'Rank': [3, 4, 5, 2, 6, 1]}